PabloMGarcia/Python-projects/README.md

-# GUI to work with dad
+# GUI to work with data
 This GUI allows to retreive selected data, plot it and, if desired, export it to csv format.